Kepler's laws of planetary motion

 The elliptical orbits of planets were indicated by calculations of the orbit of Mars.
 From this, Kepler inferred that other bodies in the Solar System, including those farther away from the Sun, also have elliptical orbits.
 The second law establishes that when a planet is closer to the Sun, it travels faster.
 The third law expresses that the farther a planet is from the Sun, the longer its orbital period.

-Isaac Newton showed in 1687 that relationships like Kepler's would apply in the Solar System as a consequence of his own laws of motion and law of universal gravitation.

-A more precise historical approach is found in Astronomia nova, Harmonice Mundi and Epitome Astronomiae Copernicanae.

 Comparison to Copernicus

 Johannes Kepler's laws improved the model of Copernicus.
 According to Copernicus: